phil-brown/CoolScrollView/README.md

 CoolScrollView
 ----------

-This is a simple app that demos a clone of the `ScrollView` used in the [Drippler`](http://drippler.com/) application for Android.
+This is a simple app that demos a clone of the `ScrollView` used in the [Drippler](http://drippler.com/) application for Android.
+Tested on a Google Nexus 5 (Android 4.4.2) and an Asus Transformer Pad (Android 4.1.2)

 ## License